Mutt and Jeff: Characters and story

 Augustus Mutt is a tall, dimwitted racetrack character—a fanatic horse-race gambler who is motivated by greed.
-Mutt has a wife, known only as Mrs. Mutt (Mutt always referred to her as "M'love"; Al Smith admitted in a Boston Globe newspaper column that her first name was Ima – and conceded that he did not use it often because it was not a complimentary name).
-The Mutts' son was named Cicero.
-Mutt first encountered the half-pint Jeff, an inmate of an insane asylum who shares his passion for horseracing, in 1908.
-They appeared in more and more strips together until the strip abandoned the horse-race theme, and concentrated on Mutt's other outlandish, get-rich-quick schemes.
+Mutt has a wife, known only as Mrs. Mutt (Mutt always addressed her as "M'love"; Al Smith revealed in a Boston Globe newspaper column that her first name was Ima – and conceded that he did not use it often because it was not a complimentary name).
+The Mutts's son was named Cicero.
+Mutt first encountered the half-pint Jeff, an inmate of an insane asylum who shares his passion for horse racing, in 1908.
+They appeared in more strips together until the strip abandoned the horse-race theme to concentrate on Mutt's other outlandish, get-rich-quick schemes.
 Jeff usually served as a (sometimes unwilling) partner.
-Jeff was short, bald as a billiard ball, and wore mutton chop sideburns.
+Jeff was short, bald as a billiard ball, and had mutton chop sideburns.
 He has no last name, stating his name is "just Jeff—first and last and always it's Jeff".
 However, at one point late in the strip's life, he is identified in the address of a cablegram as "Othello Jeff".
 He has a twin brother named Julius.
 They look so much alike that Jeff, who cannot afford to have a portrait painted, sits for Julius, who is too busy to pose.
-Rarely does Jeff change from his habitual outfit of top hat and suit with wing collar.
+Rarely does Jeff change from his habitual outfit of top hat and suit with wing collar shirt.
 Friends of Mutt and Jeff have included Gus Geevem, Joe Spivis, and the English Sir Sidney.
 Characteristic lines and catchphrases that appeared often during the run of the strip included "Nix, Mutt, nix!", "For the love of Mike!" and "Oowah!"